Charles Bonham-Carter: Military career

-Bonham-Carter was commissioned into the British Army as a second lieutenant in the Queen's Own Royal West Kent Regiment on 29 February 1896, and was promoted to a lieutenant on 16 July 1898.
+Bonham-Carter was commissioned into the British Army as a second lieutenant in the Queen's Own Royal West Kent Regiment on 29 February 1896, and was promoted to a lieutenant on 10 July 1898.
 Serving in the 2nd Battalion of his regiment, he was in early 1900 posted to South Africa for active service in the Second Boer War.
 Together with 1030 officers and men of the battalion, he left Southampton on the SS Bavarian in March 1900, and on arriving in South Africa was part of the 17th Brigade, 8th Division.
-The battalion stayed there until after the end of the war in 1902, and then was posted to Ceylon.
+He took part in operations in the Orange Free State (later Orange River Colony) from April to November 1900, including the battles of Biddulphsberg (29 May 1900) and Wittebergen (July 1900), then transferred to the Cape Colony, South of Orange River, from late 1900.
+While in South Africa he was promoted to captain on 16 November 1901 and transferred to the Royal Warwickshire Regiment.
+He attended Staff College, Camberley in 1903.

 After serving as a brigade major he went to the British Army Staff College in Camberley and joined the British Expeditionary Force (BEF) to France as a regimental officer.
 He held a number of staff posts, including that of GSO2 in May 1915, in France and in January 1916 became GSO1 of the 7th Division in place of John Gathorne-Hardy.
 Between 1917 and 1918 he was Brigadier General Staff (Training) at the General Headquarters, despite opposition he started programmes to train the men in general and vocational subjects.
-He was awarded the Distinguished Service Order and the American Distinguished Service Medal for his work and was mentioned in despatches five times.
+He was appointed a Companion of the Distinguished Service Order and the American Distinguished Service Medal for his work and was mentioned in despatches five times.
 He was also appointed a Companion of the Order of St Michael and St George and in January 1918 was made a brevet colonel.

 After the war Bonham-Carter served in Turkey and India, was promoted to major general in May 1926, and in 1927 became Director of Staff Duties at the War Office.
 In June 1931 he moved to become General Officer Commanding the 4th Division in Colchester.
 In October 1933 he was promoted to lieutenant general and became director general of the Territorial Army, taking over from General Sir William Thwaites.
 He held this position until 1936.
+He was promoted to general on 12 October 1937.